-Faculty Online is an online portal that manages the permissions process for works to Church of England buildings and churchyards.
-More information on how to register and apply for permissions can be obtained from the Parish Buildings and Planning Team, contact details below.
+bit.ly/faculty-online is an online portal that manages the permissions process for works to Church of England buildings and churchyards.
+More information on how to register and apply for permissions can be obtained from the Church Buildings Team, contact details below.

 Depending on the scale of the proposals there are different levels of permissions required before the work can be undertaken.
 It is a good practice to get in touch with the Parish Buildings and Planning Team to seek advice.
-Please see the Permissions Flow Chart that shows the process of how to establish the level of permissions needed.
+Please see bit.ly/permissions- flow-chart that shows the process of how to establish the level of permissions needed.